amiaopensource/vrecord/Resources/analog_digitization.md

 **Codec for video** — FFV1 version 3

 **Audio channel mapping** — The channel mappings can vary from tape to tape.
 For a Betacam tape that has audio coming in through both tracks use the "2 Stereo Tracks" setting.
-If the tape only has audio coming in through one side you will have to use the Channel 1 or Channel 2 mono mappings depending on which channel is carrying the audio
+If the tape only has audio coming in through one side you will have to use the Channel 1 or Channel 2 mono mappings depending on which channel you determine is carrying the audio.

 **Standard** — NTSC